 Mom’s 81 Year-Old-Hands Making Biscuits

-One time when I visited my mom, I purposely made sure I had my camera to capture each step of my mom’s process.
-The grandkids were with me, so mom made biscuits for breakfast every single morning.
+Once, when I was visiting my mom, I purposely made sure I had my camera to capture each step of my mom’s process.
+Mom’s great-grandkids were with me, so she made biscuits for breakfast every single morning.
 The lighting was not good at all, but that’s okay too.

 Mom’s Homemade Biscuits AKA Crisco Biscuits

-Preheat oven to 500 and grease a baking pan.
+Preheat oven to 500º F and grease a baking pan.

 Place flour in a large bowl.
-Mix in shortening with your fingers or a pastry blender until blended well.
-If using a pastry blender, mix until mixture resembles small peas.
+Make a well in the center and mix in shortening with your fingers or a pastry blender until blended well.
+If using a pastry blender, mix until the mixture resembles small peas.

 Add milk, a little at a time, and mix until just blended, kneading a few times.
 (Don’t overwork the dough or the biscuits will be tough).
 You want a soft dough and all of the flour will not be used.